calvin2601/shinyhuntingswsh/README.md

 [One Man's Five-Year Quest To Find A Shiny Pokémon](https://kotaku.com/one-mans-five-year-quest-to-find-a-shiny-pokemon-1603763304)

-Considering the monotonous nature of Shiny Hunting, you may have lapses in concentration and run away from a Shiny Pokemon by accident) and these cases are very well-documented on the internet such as:
+Considering the monotonous nature of Shiny Hunting, you may have lapses in concentration and run away from a Shiny Pokemon by accident as you may be distracted by something else, eg I would personally Shiny Hunt when watching something to help deal with the tedium.
+These fails are very well-documented on the internet such as:

 https://youtu.be/dcUUbGb77tY?t=471 (watch from 7:50 if the timestamp doesn't work)